 But before she could reach it, it flew open.
-Nora stood on the threshold, a crumpled green bill in her shaking fingers.
+Nora stood on the threshold, a crumpled green bill in her

 "I knew, sir-I knew my wee lamb could never have done it!" she cried.

-"Since you talked to me, we've been searching the rubbish pile-and look, sir. amongst some old papers-this sir, amongst some old papers-this cursed ten dollar bill!"
+"Since you talked to me, we've been searching the rubbish pile-and look, sir, amongst some old papers-this cursed ten dollar bill!"